The Spin-dependent Scattering of Boosted Dark Matter: The time component of the structure factor

 in which $U_{N}$ is a nucleon spinor, $p^{\prime}_f$, $p^{\prime}_i$ are the one-shell four momenta and $s^{\prime}_f$, $s^{\prime}_i$ are the spin labels, $q_{\mu}=(p^{\prime}_f-p^{\prime}_i)_{\mu}$.
 Note that $q^2$ is not $q_\mu q^\mu$ but $-q_\mu q^\mu$.
 The $a_0,~a_1$ are completely determined by the $A_q$ and three number $\Delta{q}$ (for $q$=$u$, $d$ and $s$ quarks) defined as

 in which the matrix element is for the proton, and $s^\mu$ is the spin vector defined in the usual way~\cite{Jaffe:1989jz}.
 Specifically, the couplings of the isoscalar part and isovector part are

-The b coefficients can be estimated from PCAC ~\cite{Chen:2021guo}, just as they are for the axial weak current. $b_0$ and $b_1$ are called isoscale and isovector coefficients, the second term is from the exchange of virtual mesons.
+The b coefficients can be estimated from the partially conserved axial-vector current (PCAC)~\cite{Chen:2021guo}, just as they are for the axial weak current. $b_0$ and $b_1$ are called isoscale and isovector coefficients, the second term is from the exchange of virtual mesons.
 The isoscalar mesons are heavy enough to set $b_0\simeq 0$ and pion exchange induces an isovector coefficient